 New Referrals

-Patients currently on the NBT T3 waiting list were offered the option to move across to Oviva via text message to be treated sooner – ONLY patients who chose to move will be transferred.
+Patients currently on the NBT T3 waiting list were offered the option to move across to Oviva via text message.
+In excess of 500 patients have now elected to transfer from NBT to Oviva and these patients have begun their course of treatment.

-The BNSSG Weight Assessment and Management Service (WAMS) is a multi - disciplinary service for people with severe or complex obesity and is based at Southmead Hospital, Bristol.
+The Weight Assessment and Management Service (WAMS) is a multi - disciplinary service for people with severe or complex obesity and is based at Southmead Hospital, Bristol.

 WAMS is a specialist service with the goal of improving the health and well-being of morbidly obese adults through promoting life-long behaviour change.
 It is not simply an assessment for bariatric surgery and those referred for consideration of surgery should understand that in most cases this will not be appropriate without some preparation, focussing on regulating eating, portion sizes and emotional regulation.
-Generally this takes 6-12 months in WAMS.
+Generally, this takes 6-12 months in WAMS.

 The WAMS team are supportive and non-judgemental and will take into account the individual's circumstances.
 The team includes:

-• Consultant Physicians
+Consultant Physicians

-• Counselling/Clinical Psychologists
+Counselling/Clinical Psychologists

-• Assistant Psychologists
+Assistant Psychologists

-• Dietitians
+Dietitians

-• Programme co-ordinators
+Programme co-ordinators

 Referral Criteria